kennyerss/csci451-project/README.md

 Jay-U: I hope to learn about how to implement image classification algorithms with deep learning.
 Part of this will include learning about the different packages and algorithms available.
 I also hope to learn more about ways to identify algorithmic bias - the paper we have exposits this, and we should also do our own research on medical ethics.
 Being able to work in a team will also be important since I generally have worked alone in past classes.

-Kent:
+Kent: For this project, I hope to more adept in version control in group settings.
+Also, I want to dive into the implementation of image classification and exploration of algorithmic bias.
+It's important to critically analyze the history of race as a factor used to identify individuals based off medical images and its motivations.

 ## Tentative Timeline

-By week 9 we should have our data and should have visualizations of the demographics of the data and some explanations of the chest radiographs.
+By week 9, we should have our data and should have visualizations of the demographics of the data and some explanations of the chest radiographs.
 It would be good if we have decided on a deep learning package to use (PyTorch could be good, they also have a X-ray learning package)